aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-virtual-topologies.md

           policy: <str>

       # Always injected into the default VRF policy as the first entry.

-      # By default, if no path-groups are specified, all available path-groups are used in the
+      # By default, if no path-groups are specified, all locally available path-groups
-      # generate load-balance policy.
+      # are used in the generated load-balance policy.
       control_plane_virtual_topology:

         # Optional name, if not set `CONTROL-PLANE-PROFILE` is used.